ehcloninger/my72mgb/_posts/2022-06-04-coffee-and-cars-okc.md

 pattern, over and over.
 Mostly men, but a few ladies too, all older than I, had stories about how MG's were a part of their lives.
 One man returned several times to tell yet another story about he and his brother in their MGs.
-Young people would stop by to check Pearline out as well, even though the shiny Porsche, Corvette, and Maclaren nearby were much more to their tastes.
+Young people would stop by to check Pearline out as well, even though the shiny Porsches, Corvettes, and McLaren nearby were much more to their tastes.

 I walked around as well, looking at the variety.
 There were lots of Corvettes, which I have great affection toward.
 There were plenty of late 60's/early 70's muscle cars, a fair number